PierreMishra/Watershed-Stream-Delineation-Tool/README.md

 #### Elevation raster(s)

-Select a single or multiple Digital Elevation Model (DEM) raster(s) of the geographical area you are interested.
+Select a single or multiple Digital Elevation Model (DEM) raster(s) of the geographical area you are interested in.
 Multiple rasters are automatically joined to create a single raster.
 DEMs should be located from your local drive and file path should not contain any spaces to avoid error.

 A few example DEMs are provided in the `data` folder for testing purpose.
 The folder `test_1` has a single DEM from an area in Wake County, NC.
 The folder `test_2` has 4 DEMs that geographically align next to each other. `test_2` files can be used to test inputting multiple rasters.